Hack-Pac/emergencyexit/README.md

+## NOTE FOR SCRAPYARD REVIEWERS:
+Our project is unable to be hosted live due to it requiring more compute than we have available to host 24/7.
+We have demos in the video, which is in the demo section of the form.
+Thank you!
+Please reach out with any questions.

 # Emergency Exit

 This project is a Python-based application that calculates safe routes to avoid areas with active fires.
 It uses OpenStreetMap data and the A* algorithm to dynamically reroute around active fire zones, making use of custom road networks stored in GraphML format.